bsg-dojo/bitcoin-ninja-API/README.md

 # bitcoin-ninja-API

-## Open Source Bitcoin library &amp; Dojo.
+## Open Source Python Bitcoin library &amp; Dojo.

-Implements the most relevant APIis, Bitcoin Improvement Proposals (BIPs) and helper functions.
+Implements the most relevant APIs, Bitcoin Improvement Proposals (BIPs) and helper functions in python.
-So you can build your application on top of it.
+So you can build your python application using it.

 [![Flask Version][flask-image]][flask-url]